 So, is there a real problem with mathematics in science?
 It is argued here in the affirmative, but the blame is laid at the feet of the users of mathematics.

 The world stage where the detrimental influence of human nature on scientific progress often plays out is comprised of scientific debates.
 There are quite a few websites on both current scientific debates and the history of scientific debates.
-As would be expected, the quality of contributions varies widely, some reflecting the detrimental influence of human nature to an extreme, typically cluttered with personal attacks, name calling, and little if any objective reasoning—particularly those presented by writers/talkers who consider themselves debunkers and often lack adequate education in the physical sciences; and others providing what at least appear to be credible arguments and much food for thought, including appropriate citations to supporting peer-reviewed scientific research papers.
+As would be expected, the quality of contributions varies widely, some reflecting the detrimental influence of human nature to an extreme, typically cluttered with personal attacks, name calling, and little if any objective reasoning—particularly those presented by writers/talkers who consider themselves debunkers or science-based skeptics but are actually just cynics who often lack adequate education in the physical sciences; and others providing what at least appear to be credible arguments and much food for thought, including apparently appropriate citations to supporting peer-reviewed scientific research papers.

 In this website, the only debate of direct interest is that addressed on page 3.6, regarding fraction-of-time probability vs stochastic probability models for time series data.
-But, on this page 7, a number of fields in which serious debates have occurred are mentioned and here, in this final section, the field of astrophysics and cosmology has been chosen for purposes of further illustrating the unfortunate role that some aspects of human nature play in impeding scientific progress.
-This page 7.8 in particular provides an index to the Crothers Debate in cosmology, but first the user is referred to the broader Electric Universe vs Plasma Universe debate addressed by Robert J Johnson.
+But, on this page 7, a number of fields in which serious debates have occurred are mentioned and here, on page 7.8, one field of study has been chosen to illustrate the bad behavior of cynics who impede scientific progress: astrophysics and cosmology.
+Provided below is an index to the Crothers Debate in cosmology, but first the user is referred to the broader Electric Universe vs Plasma Universe debate addressed by Robert J Johnson.

 The EU vs. PU Debate

-For my taste, the most apparently-credible argumentation not requiring multiple books and videos to present is given in Johnson’s article Why the ELECTRIC UNIVERSE® isn’t the same as the Plasma Universe and why it matters.
-Despite my expression of this opinion, I am not able to state that Johnson’s arguments are valid and the debate against the EU has been won, or otherwise, because I am not sufficiently well educated in astrophysics to take such a strong position.
-But, to the extent that the well-presented arguments provided by Johnson are not countered in a similarly scientific manner, the demise of the EU’s propositions that Johnson has attacked may be unavoidable.
-It is my understanding that a new book by the leading EU principle, Wallace Thornhill, is forthcoming next year (2022).
-I hope it addresses Johnson’s criticism (or any other researched and well-thought-out scientific criticism) so we’ll have a more balanced view of the status of this debate.
-The totality of books and essays and videos and all manner of information on the EU promulgated by The Thunderbolts Project is overwhelming in volume and is mostly intended for popularizing EU concepts; so a new superseding book, based on the scientific method, could go a long way toward providing an up-to-date accounting of the fundamental tenets of the EU and its core theory, hopefully responding to Johnson’s or similar criticism.
+Apparently credible argumentation not requiring multiple books and videos to present is given in Johnson’s article Why the ELECTRIC UNIVERSE® isn’t the same as the Plasma Universe and why it matters.
+Nevertheless, I am not able to state that Johnson’s arguments are valid and the debate in favor of the PU in contrast to the EU has been won, or otherwise, because I am not sufficiently well educated in astrophysics to take such a strong position.
+But, to the extent that the well-presented arguments provided by Johnson are not countered in a similarly scientific manner, the EU’s propositions that Johnson has criticized do not stand as strongly as they might otherwise.

-Until such counter argument becomes available, users of this website who, for the most part, are not likely to be astrophysicists, are referred to the very readable and free-of-charge book by the late Thomas Findlay, who passed away on 11 July 2021 in Ayr, Scotland.
-Findley’s book is one of a kind, written for the layperson while still being as true to the science as his sources.
-His objective in making this major contribution free to the World was to help spread the word of the proposed Electric Universe Paradigm—a fascinating concept that has been argued to be supported by much empirical evidence, but which has not been scientifically proven—with potential for immense ramifications; and spread it he did—far and wide . . . with flare.
+While we await this upcoming EU contribution from Thornhill, users of this website, many of whom are not astrophysicists, are referred to the very readable and free-of-charge book by the late Thomas Findlay, who passed away on 11 July 2021 in Ayr, Scotland.
+Findley’s book is one of a kind, written by an astute layperson for the layperson while still being as true to the science as his sources.
+His objective in making this contribution free to the World was to help spread the word of the proposed Electric Universe Paradigm—a fascinating concept that has been argued to be supported by much empirical evidence, but which—according to some—has not been scientifically proven to an extent that originators and long-time supporters of the standard cosmological model consider sufficient for them to accept.
+This resisted paradigm has the potential for immense ramifications; so, it is important that Findlay spread the word to lay people far and wide.

 The Crothers Debate